To Suit

 It became something else entirely.

-To Suit looks at the absurdity, beauty and risk of ‘courting’ - comparing behaviours of human beings and birds, and in doing so, seeks to unpick expectations of gender normativity within relationships.
+The work explores the absurdity, beauty and risk of ‘courting’, drawing parallels between the behaviours of birds and human beings to unpick expectations of gender normativity within relationships.

-Alys and Charlie sing, dance - and Charlie wears a fabulous dress.
+Alys and Annie sing and dance - and Annie wears a fabulous dress.

-The work premiered in 2015, and over 4 years of ongoing development and performances became a regular meeting point for Lizzie and performers Alys and Charlie to reflect upon their own changing experiences of dating, sex and relationships.
+Premiering in 2015, To Suit developed over 4 years through an ongoing process of revisiting and touring across theatres, pubs and site-responsive contexts, and became a regular meeting point for Lizzie and collaborators Alys and Annie to reflect on and through their own changing experiences of dating, sex and relationships.

 Choreographer: Lizzie Klotz